 sub-contractor means an owner of a commercial goods vehicle who is, under a contract for service, engaged by any person to operate the commercial goods vehicle for the transport of goods which a prime contractor has agreed with a consignor or consignee to transport, or to arrange to transport, for the consignor or consignee.

-[Section 42A inserted by No. 53 of 1977 s.
-4; amended by No. 54 of 1985 s.
+[Section 42A inserted: No. 53 of 1977 s.
+4; amended: No. 54 of 1985 s.
 52.]

 42B.
 Remuneration of sub-contractors operating vehicles from south to north of 26°S, recommendations as to